m-t-w/m-t-w/index.md

-# User data for ECs, in Terraform
+# cloudinit_config user-data for EC2s, in Terraform

 ### Where is the user data file stored on an E2?
 `/var/lib/cloud/instances/[instance-id]/user-data.txt`